mullinb/Petition-To-Improve-The-Discourse/README.md

 <img src="https://s3.amazonaws.com/fluxlymoppings/pics/6dr8-Y9esaLlIqp2769qdzwBwtEcptuZ.png" width=600>

-Note: this is not the best example of my abilities with CSS or styling in general; Please have a look at my Connect Four project if you would like a better idea of my skills in that area.
+Note: this is not the best example of my abilities with CSS or styling in general; Please have a look at my <a href="https://github.com/mullinb/connect4">Connect Four project</a> if you would like a better idea of my skills in that area.